RANDCorporation/optic/README.md

 ```

 Let's first set up our models object.
 Note that the methods applied here are already defined in `R/concurrent-methods.R`.
 For each element in the list, we will define the same named attributes:
--  name: a name for the model to identify it in output
+-  name: a name for the model to identify it in the output
--  type: this is used in some of our methods to transform the data correctly for the type of model being run
+-  type: this is used in some of our methods to transform the data correctly for the type of model being run (e.g. if set to "autoreg" the run will control for a single lag of the outcome)
 -  model_call: the R function name
 -  model_formula: the formula to run with the specified model_call
 -  model_args: will be passed as additional arguments when running model